top of page

 Trust Me

-[Intro] Trust me.
+Find the song on: or on any of the following platforms: Artist name: SH8 [Intro] Trust me.
 Trust me, I’ll protect you.
 Trust me, I’m with you.
 Trust me, I’ll respect you.
 Trust me… yeah… but none of it was true.
 [Verse 1] The most dangerous line to believe is “trust me,” trust me, I’m this and I’m that.
 Trust me, I’ll be there, I won’t hurt you, your trust, I’m not gonna crack.
 But they say it, replay it, until you believe, they know you crave it, it’s your biggest need.
-They see your hurt, they see you’re alone, they use it, play it, then suddenl
+They

 The Art of the Cold Open: How to Hook a Reader in One Page